• Skip to main content

 What are the Symptoms of Gum Disease?

 Periodontitis can be caused by a number of factors, including poor oral hygiene, smoking and conditions that compromise the immune system, such as diabetes.
-Whatever the cause, the following symptoms indicate a need for additional periodontal care:

 • Swelling gums